dougkerr/surveillance/CommunityView/doc/InstallCVDedicated.md

     wget https://github.com/NeighborhoodGuard/communityview/archive/master.zip

+Install the `unzip` program using the following command:

+    sudo apt install unzip

-Extract the files in the ZIP archive with this command:
+Then, extract the files in the downloaded ZIP archive with this command:

     unzip master.zip